-A GPRS SIM card enables a cell phone to receive several different services.
+SIM cards designed for GPRS enable a cell phone to receive several different services.
 Always-on Internet access allows the phone to constantly be connected to the Internet instead of having to wait for the phone to establish a connection.
-Multimedia messaging service is an advance that the all-digital nature of GPRS allowed, and some models also feature push-to-talk and instant messaging (IM).
-These cell phones are also able to use applications that are designed to take advantage of a wireless application protocol (WAP).
+The all-digital nature of GPRS enabled multimedia messaging, a feature before unseen on phones, and some models also featured push-to-talk and instant messaging (IM).
+Many of these phones were also able to use applications designed to take advantage of a wireless application protocol (WAP).

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!